 The companies pointed out that FERC gave authorization for upgrades and expansions at four other existing LNG terminals between 1999 and 2004, without requiring them to satisfy the new construction standards.
 Several of these facilities were first constructed and operated in the 1970s, the same time period when the Providence LNG facility was built, they said.

-KeySpan and BG LNG claim that FERC also "abused its discretion by refusing to issue a certificate identifying the specific conditions [that KeySpan LNG] would be required to meet to satisfy its concerns."
-The agency, in effect, deprived KeySpan of an opportunity to adapt its project to meet the Commission's requirements, they said.
+Moreover, KeySpan and BG LNG claim that FERC “abused its discretion by refusing to issue a certificate identifying the specific conditions [KeySpan LNG] would be required to meet to satisfy its concerns.”
+The agency, in effect, deprived KeySpan of an opportunity to adapt its project to meet the Commission’s requirements, they said.

 KeySpan planned to convert the existing onsite LNG peak-shaving facility into an import terminal without undertaking substantial changes to the existing LNG storage tanks.
 The $50 million LNG conversion was designed to provide a peak sendout of 525 MMcf/d of gas with storage capacity for 600,000 metric tons of LNG.
 KeySpan signed a partnership agreement in October 2003 with BG Group on the project.

 KeySpan and BG LNG also asked FERC to reconsider its decision to deny Algonquin Gas Transmission LLC a certificate to build a small pipeline to transport gas from the proposed terminal to Algonquin’s existing interstate pipeline system.
 FERC is required to respond to the rehearing request within 30 days.

 ©Copyright 2005Intelligence Press Inc. All rights reserved.
 The preceding news reportmay not be republished or redistributed, in whole or in part, in anyform, without prior written consent of Intelligence Press, Inc.

 © 2020 Natural Gas Intelligence.
 All rights reserved.